 It's hard to beat Real Python for everything from beginner to advanced topics ranging from coding fundamentals to web development, machine learning and more.

-As for Python, there are a ton of resources out there for learning all there is for this Python based web platform.
+As for Python, there is a ton of resources out there for learning all there is about this Python-based web platform.

 Django Web Framework (Python) - Learn web development | MDN

 Django is an extremely popular and fully featured server-side web framework, written in Python.
 This module shows you why Django is one of the most popular web server frameworks, how to set up a development environment, and how to start using it to create

 For more bite-sized lessons, try Django Girls and How To Tango With Django - the latter is good but a little dated now.